Reviews Report

 State Farm vs. Geico: Discounts

-State Farm and Geico both offer a variety of discounts for drivers who want to save money on their auto insurance policies.
-However, Geico has more discounts to choose from, and offers a few discounts that State Farm doesn’t, like savings for military personnel, federal employees, and going on emergency deployment.
+State Farm and Geico both offer a wide range of discounts for drivers looking to lower premiums.
+However, Geico uniquely advertises savings that State Farm doesn’t, including discounts for military personnel, federal employees (Eagle), and emergency deployment.

 State Farm vs. Geico: Additional Coverage